letsencrypt/boulder/cmd/boulder-observer/README.md

 `duration`: Duration of the probing in seconds.

-`success`: Bool indicating whether the result of the probe attempt.
+`success`: Bool indicating whether the result of the probe attempt was successful.

 **Bucketed response times:**